MGM National Harbor Spa and Salon in Maryland

 Next it was downstairs for a top-notch haircut in the stark white salon with windows overlooking the resort’s main entrance.
 Someone mentioned having seen Cher arrive wearing a baseball cap and no make-up, so unrecognizably Cher that she only realized who it was because she knows the car that the resort sends for her.
 The stylist did exactly as I asked on my long-but-not-as-long, dark-but-not-as-dark, as Cher’s hair, and I followed her recommendation for layering the back.

 With my wild tresses well tamed, I walked over to the nail area for a mani-pedi, also in line with most good spas.
 The manicurist let me keep the disposable tools and the bottle of essie’s ballet slippers that she used on my fingernails, though not the darker shade I’d chosen for my toes.

-I thought I’d be leaving soon after my nails dried, but I lingered in the relaxation room before primping in the well-stocked vanity area.
+I thought I’d be leaving the MGM soon after my nails dried, but I lingered in the relaxation room before primping in the well-stocked vanity area.
 The snack mix was unfortunately irresistible, with generous pieces of rich dark chocolate.
 And the attendants kept offerring complementary sparkling wine–definitely not typical of casino spas.
 It’s a good thing I Ubered.